 The Adult Dual Credit (ADC) program offers non-graduate adult learners the opportunity to take college courses taught by college professors/instructors.
 The adult learner will not only achieve a first-year college credit if successful that can be applied towards a college diploma program, but also, a secondary school elective credit to help them towards their goal of achieving their Ontario Secondary School Diploma.

-Information for Fall Term (September - December 2025)
+Information for Winter Term (January - April 2026)

-End Date: Wednesday, December 3rd , 2025 (college course may go later based on college exam schedule)
+End Date: Wednesday, April 15th , 2026 (courses may go later based on exam schedule)

 Location: Fanshawe College, Oxford Street Campus